grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 With Marionette, Grabbers now have the ability to:

-*   Simulate the whole booking flow including customer and driver behaviour as well as transition through the booking life cycle including pick-up, drop-off, cancellation, etc. For example, developers can make passenger booking from the UI and configure pick-up points, drop-off points, taxi types, and other parameters easily.
+*   Simulate the whole booking flow including consumer and driver behaviour as well as transition through the booking life cycle including pick-up, drop-off, cancellation, etc. For example, developers can make passenger booking from the UI and configure pick-up points, drop-off points, taxi types, and other parameters easily.
 They can define passenger behaviour such as “make bookings after a specified time interval”, “cancel each booking”, etc. They can also set driver locations, define driver behaviour such as “always accept booking manually”, “decline received bookings”, etc.
 *   Simulate bookings in all cities where Grab operates.
 Further, developers can run simulations for multiple Grab taxi types such as JustGrab, GrabShare, etc.
 *   Visualise passengers, drivers, and ride transitions on the UI, which lets them easily test their workflows.
 *   Save efforts and time spent on installing third-party android or iOS emulators, troubleshooting or debugging `.apk` installation files, etc before testing workflows.